Helperbird/website/src/pages/help/how-to-turn-helperbird-on.md

 url: help/how-to-turn-helperbird-on/
 ---

-## How to turn Helperbird on
+## Key points

-### Note
+When Helperbird displays the red off icon, it means Helperbird is off.

-When Helperbirds displays the red **off** icon.
-That means Helperbird is off.
+This guide is applicable for Chrome, Edge, Firefox, and other supported browsers.

-**Step 1:** Open Helperbird, this is done by clicking the Helperbird icon in the top right corner of your browser window.
+## How to Turn On Helperbird

-**Step 2:** The extension will open.
-Showing the quick actions and other features.
+### Steps

-**Step 3:** Across from the **Quick Actions** card, you will see the **Helperbird is off** toggle button.
+1. **Open Helperbird**: Click its icon at the top right of your browser.

-**Step 4:** Click the toggle button to turn Helperbird on.
+2. **See Helperbird**: The extension shows quick actions and features.

-**Step 5:** Now all Helperbird features will be active.
+3. **Find Toggle**: Look for the 'Helperbird is off' toggle near Quick Actions.

-**Step 6 (Optional)** To turn off Helperbird, click the toggle button again.
-It will now say **Helperbird is off**.
+4. **Turn On Helperbird**: Click the toggle to activate it.

-**Step 7 (Optional)** When Helperbird is off, you can resume Helperbird later by clicking the toggle button again.
+5. **Features Active**: All features you set before are running again.

-## Video Tutorial
+6. **Turn Off (Optional)**: Click the toggle again to deactivate.

-- Coming soon.
+7. **Restart (Optional)**: Click the toggle any time to turn Helperbird back on.

 ## Need more help?

-If you encounter any issues with the activation process, please contact the Helperbird support team for assistance.
+If you encounter any issues with the process, please contact the Helperbird support team for assistance.